The ART Training Scheme offers training, support and motivation to ringing teachers.

 This will help us to develop in our locality a cadre of ringing instructors, receptive to external ideas and perfectly equipped to command the confidence of trainees and ringing colleagues."

 I triumphantly tamed a wayward bell rope for the first time.
 And conquered some of those ‘what ifs’ that have previously prevented me from teaching.
 An essential first step towards being able to confidently put into practice all my newly learned teaching skills!"

 I found the course enjoyable and un-threatening, with lots of opportunity to try out techniques on easy bells with friendly colleagues.
 There were lots of ideas for improving learners’ handling and to sort out bad habits that inevitably crop up."

 I've been ringing for 48 years, what more do I need to know about teaching people to ring, I have seen it and done it, I have never been on a course, what use would that ever be?
 Not quite the mindset I was in thankfully.
 Was I surprised!
 The course was terrific - all very logical, well laid out, well planned and terrifically delivered.
 Loads of little nuggets and tips, everything straightforward with easy to understand notes and booklets.
 Can't wait to get going now.”

-The ART Training Scheme is available in three modules: the teaching of bell handling; the development of good foundation skills up to plain hunt; and the teaching of elementary change ringing.
+The ART Training Scheme is available in two Modules: Module 1 covers the teaching of bell handling and there are two alternatives for Module 2, either the development of foundation skills from Rounds through to Plain Hunt (2F) or the development of foundation skills from Rounds right through to elementary change ringing (2C).
 If you're interested in joining one of our schemes then have a look at the day courses in more detail, including their entry requirements; decide which is the right one for you and then apply.